harrisonratcliffe/prettyurl-docs/README.md

 ## Production Deployment

-Deploying to Cloudflare Pages can be achieved by running `npm run deploy`.
+Deploying to Cloudflare Pages can be achieved by running `pnpm run deploy`.